Understanding the New Red Hat-IBM-Google-Facebook GPL Enforcement Announcement - Slashdot

 Q: Is it true that the principles the four companies announced today are taken from the GPL 3 license, but they are applying them to GPL 2?

 A: Yes.
 If your software is under GPL 3, the same waiting periods that the four companies have promised are required.
-Thus, it is ironic that when originally presented with the opportunity to apply the GPL 3 to Linux, Linus Torvalds and the Kernel team were quite hostile about it, while the kernel team’s recent announcement attributes the principle
+Thus, it is ironic that when originally presented with the opportunity to apply the GPL 3 to Linux, Linus Torvalds and the Kernel team were quite hostile about it, while the kernel team’s recent announcement attributes the principles they have adopted to the text in GPL 3.
+Perhaps they’ve learned something since those hostile moments.

 Re: (Score:2)